mattfmiller/gretsch-guitars/README.md

 ## Setup/Installation Requirements

-* View program by cloning repository from https://github.com/mattfmiller/doctor-lookup
+* View program by cloning repository from https://github.com/mattfmiller/gretsch-guitars
 * Run `npm install` in project root directory in terminal.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-* Run `ng test` to execute the unit tests via [Karma].
+* Run `ng test` to execute the unit tests via Karma.
-* Run `ng e2e` to execute the end-to-end tests via [Protractor].
+* Run `ng e2e` to execute the end-to-end tests via Protractor.

 #### Specifications